yuanzhongshang/moPMR/README.md

 # Results reproduced

-All results from all methods used in the PMR paper can be reproduced at https://github.com/yuanzhongshang/PMRreproduce
+All results from all methods used in the moPMR paper can be reproduced at https://github.com/yuanzhongshang/moPMRreproduce

 # Development
 This R package is developed by Zhongshang Yuan and Xiang Zhou.